 Man charged in Palm Springs fertility clinic bombing after being arrested by FBI at New York's JFK airport

-A man was charged Wednesday in connection with last month's bombing outside a fertility clinic in Palm Springs, California, after being apprehended in Europe and flown to New York City, where he was he was arrested overnight, authorities said.
+A man was charged Wednesday in connection with last month's bombing outside a fertility clinic in Palm Springs, California, after being apprehended in Europe and flown to New York City, where he was he was arrested overnight by the FBI, authorities said.

-Daniel Park, 32, of Washington state is charged with providing and attempting to provide material support to a terrorist, U.S. Attorney Bilal Essayli announced during a news conference.
+Daniel Park, 32, of Washington state is charged with providing and attempting to provide material support to a terrorist, the U.S. attorney for the Central District of California, Bilal Essayli, announced during a news conference.

 Park is accused of shipping approximately 180 pounds of ammonium nitrate — commonly used as a precursor to construct homemade explosives — to the bomber, who was identified by officials as 25-year-old Guy Bartkus.
 Bartkus died in the blast outside the American Reproductive Centers fertility clinic on May 17.
 Four other people were injured in the explosion.